DrewNaylor/thumbsget/README.md

 # thumbsget
 Gets the maxresdefault thumbnail for YouTube videos from original video URL.
 Not associated with YouTube or Google.
+After getting the thumbnail URL, it'll open in the default browser.
+I want to also allow the thumbnail to be previewed in the main window and just have a save button so that opening the browser isn't required.

 Currently, thumbsget replaces the following things in a URL:
 - "www." with nothing